-Google has just recently (as of April, 2017) launched a TV streaming service through their YouTube platform.
-It’s called YouTube TV, and it was just recently launched in select cities.
-In this YouTube TV review, we will discuss what we know about the service, including the YouTube TV channels list, price, features, and more.
+Google launched YouTube TV back in 2017, and it’s been expanding ever since.
+The streaming service is called YouTube TV, and it’s quickly become one of the most popular live streaming services.
+In this YouTube TV review, we will discuss what you need to know about the service, including the YouTube TV channels list, price, features, and more.

 What is YouTube TV?

-YouTube TV is a new live streaming service that will act as an alternative to cable TV.
+YouTube TV is a new live streaming service that provides an alternative to cable TV.
 Subscribers will be able to stream many of their favorite channels without a cable TV contract.
 It works over the internet, bypassing the need for an expensive cable subscription.
+All you’ll need is a device to use, like a computer, streaming player or mobile device.

 What is the YouTube TV Channels List?

-All of the above channels are included in the $35/month YouTube TV package.
-No contract is required, and there’s a free 1 month trial!
+All of the above channels are included in the $50/month YouTube TV package.
+No contract is required, and there’s a free 7-day trial!

 What are the YouTube TV Features?

 In a rapidly growing, competitive online streaming industry, Google knew that they had to offer something unique with YouTube TV in order to remain competitive.
-Well, while the service is quite young, it already offers some impressive features.
+Well, the service certainly offers some impressive features, and it continues to roll out new ones.
 Some key YouTube TV features include:

-- Live TV without Cable – watch many of your favorite TV shows, movies, sports, news and more – all LIVE, without cable TV!
+- Live TV without Cable – watch many of your favorite TV shows, movies, sports, news and more from any channel on the YouTube TV channel lineup – all LIVE, without cable TV!

 - No contract – you’ll never have to commit, as you pay month-to-month and can cancel at any time.